thdud7/VTC-traffic-generator/README.md

 > Pete Carroll is not the best defensive coach in the NFL.
 The Seahawks were a pretty good defense in his first couple of years there (not that they did much else), but they haven't been great in the last few years.
 They are ranked 29th in yards allowed, 31st in points allowed, and 24th in yards allowed/receiver and red-zone defense.
 That doesn't sound good on the surface.
 I could talk about how much pressure they bring, why they don't bring pressure as much as they used to, or a host of other possible excuses.
 But that's just what I do every year.
 There are still games where they look terrible, but then teams put up more than 20 points and score lots of points.
 We see some of that this year.

 ##### Speech Synthesis
-The plaintext samples generated above are then fed into off-the-shelf text to speech tools to create audio snippets of dialogue for live orchestration.
+The plaintext samples generated above are then fed into off-the-shelf text to speech tools to create audio snippets of dialog for live orchestration.
 These audio snippets are also generated _a priori_ and stored on the server.
 Many text to speech tools were evaluated for their suitability for VTC traffic generation.
 The [Google Cloud Text-to-Speech API](https://cloud.google.com/text-to-speech) has the most natural sounding and varied voices available among the speech synthesis solutions.
 There is a free tier option that allows up to 1-4 million characters of speech generation monthly for free, depending on the type of voice selected.
 ![Google_cloud_tts](wiki/audio/Google-cloud_tts_test.mp3)

 ###### Local Text to Speech Alternatives